-Professor Douglas Hartley qualified with distinction from Newcastle Medical School, and was awarded a PhD (DPhil) from Oxford University in the field of hearing research.
-He worked as a Clinical Lecturer in ENT Surgery at Oxford University, and was fortunate to be the first recipient of a Welcome Trust Clinician Scientist Fellowship in Otolaryngology: the second recipient across any surgical specialty.
+Professor Hartley completed his medical training and qualified with distinction from Newcastle University Medical School in 1995.
+During his subsequent training in Oxford, he undertook pioneering research in the fields of glue ear and cochlear implantation and was awarded a PhD (DPhil) from Oxford University in 2001.
+He worked as a Clinical Lecturer in ENT Surgery at the world famous John Radcliffe Hospital in Oxford and was fortunate to be the first recipient of a Welcome Trust Clinician Scientist Fellowship in ENT surgery: the second recipient across any surgical specialty.

 He spent time as a Surgical Fellow at the Sydney Cochlear Implant Centre, after becoming a Fellow of the Royal College of Surgeons (FRCS ORL-HNS) in 2009 and completing his higher surgical training at the John Radcliffe Hospital in Oxford.
 Part of his training included working under world renowned Otologists, Rhinologists and sinus surgeons as well as Head and Neck cancer Surgeons.